-For this quarter, providers were required to submit QI data to the Department by 21 January 2024.
-The QI raw data were then extracted by the Department on 25 January 2024, comprising data from 2,618 RACS after removal of four duplicate records.
+For this quarter, providers were required to submit QI data to the Department by 21 April 2024.
+The QI raw data were then extracted by the Department on 21 May 2024, comprising data from 2,626 RACS after removal of 16 duplicate records.
 The QI records were then filtered using Occupied Bed Days (OBD) data to derive an approximate denominator.
-158 RACS were excluded due to not having available data about Australian Government subsidies for delivering care, services and accommodation (OBD data).
-Of the remaining 2,460 RACS, 2,410 (98%) were recorded as submitting QI data on time or submitting on time and updating the data after the due date.
-Although RACS that submitted after the due date are usually excluded from quarterly reporting, they were included in this quarterly report because the due date fell on a Sunday when administrative staff may not have been working and able to submit data.
+21 RACS were excluded due to not having available data about Australian Government subsidies for delivering care, services and accommodation (OBD data).